kooixh/kooixh/ReadMe.md

 # Hello World 👋

-I'm Xiu Hong, Computer Scientist and Backend Software Engineer 🚀 Here are some random cool web and mobile related stuff I've created.
+I'm Xiu Hong, Backend Software Engineer and Computer Scientist 🚀.
+Here are some random cool web and mobile related stuff I've created.

 > First Solve The Problem, Then Write The Code